This site may be going away; please consider the Donate link above... or LiberaPay:

 Munich Child

 “Ah!
-And what about you?”
+And why?”

-“Na, Kleiner boy, uas meinst Du denn jetzt, uas uir so sind?”
+“Na, kleiner boy, uas meinst Du denn jetzt, uas uir so sind?”

-“I moan halt alleweil: Englander!”
+“I moan halt alleweil: Engländer!”

 “Ah!
 Und uieso?”